gloveboxes/OpenAI-Whisper-Transcriber-Sample/docs/docs/10-Introduction.md

 ## Home Assistant Orchestration

-The home assistant is a simple orchestration of OpenAI Whisper and OpenAI Functions using a very simple state machine.
+The home assistant is a simple orchestration of OpenAI Whisper and OpenAI Functions using a state machine.
 The home assistant can turn on and off imaginary lights, get weather conditions to `ground` OpenAI prompts, and more.
-It's a simple example of how you can use OpenAI Whisper and OpenAI Functions to build a home assistant that you can extend.
+It's an example of how you can use natural language with OpenAI Whisper and OpenAI Functions to build a home assistant that you can extend.

 The agent flow is: